 That’s not so easy in a sit-in kayak.
 It can be a bit of a pain getting in and out of these, especially if you're doing it all day.
 In fact, there’s more chance of capsizing the kayak when wearing waders.

 Capsizing with all your fishing gear on board......is not so cool!

 Storing The Catch

 SOT fishing kayaks are generally better for storing your fish once you have caught them.
-They often come with molded-in covered storage compartments, so you can keep the fish separate from everything else.
+The best kayaks often come with molded-in covered storage compartments, so you can keep the fish separate from everything else.

 The downside with SIKs is that you're more likely to have to keep them in the cockpit or tow with stringers (for those that don’t know, stringers are used to hook your caught fish, and are generally used with floats to keep the fish, within sight, in the water).

 Of course, you could keep your bags on top of the kayak.
 But this isn’t recommended for more than a few minutes (unless you're sure it's cool enough).
 It’s just too risky to eat fish that haven’t been kept fresh.